1800Zeta/AAD-User-Provisioning-Digest-Report/README.md

 - Requires an application entry and secret key to be registered in the Azure AD tenant where the provisioning events exist, as described at: https://docs.microsoft.com/en-us/azure/active-directory/active-directory-reporting-api-prerequisites-azure-portal

+ ## Update July 2019
+- Updated to use graph.microsoft.com
+- Requires additional permission - AuditLog.Read.All

+## Params
+$ClientID        - Client ID of the application registered in AAD
+$ClientSecret    - Secret of application registered in AAD
+$tenantdomain    - AAD Tenant; for example, contoso.onmicrosoft.com
+$sendEmail       - Boolean to send an email or not
+$UseInternalSMTP - Boolean if you're using Office 365 set false, else set true
+$GenerateFile    - Boolean, useful to test, outputs a file rather than sending email
+$emailRecipients - Comma separated list of recipient email addresses
+$emailFrom       - Email address sending from
+$emailUsername   - Username if your email server requires Authentication
+$emailPassword   - Password if email server requires auth (need to convert to secure string)
+$SMTPServer      - address of SMTP server to use if different to O365